Authing/docs/docs/en/reference/sdk-for-ios/social/lark.md

 ### Step 2: Modify project configuration

-- Go to [Feishu Development Platform](https://open.feishu.cn/document/uAjLw4CM/uYjL24iN/mobile-app/sdk) to download iOS LarkSS0Demo.
+- Go to [Lark Development Platform](https://open.Lark.cn/document/uAjLw4CM/uYjL24iN/mobile-app/sdk) to download iOS LarkSS0Demo.

 - Drag LarkSSO.bundle from the LarkSSO directory into the project directory, and check Copy items if needed .

 - Add lark under Configuration Jump Scheme: LSApplicationQueriesSchemes Key.

-- Configure Feishu bounce URL: Add the app_id when registering under URL types Key (for example: clia0988c0addf81013).
+- Configure Lark bounce URL: Add the app_id when registering under URL types Key (for example: clia0988c0addf81013).
 Note that the underscore in app_id needs to be removed.

 ![](./images/lark/5.png)
 ![](./images/lark/4.png)

 <br>

-### Step 3: Initialize Feishu login
+### Step 3: Initialize Lark login

 1. Add import Guard and import LarkLogin to AppDelegate or SceneDelegate.
 2. Authing.start needs to pass in the application ID of Authing.
-3. LarkLogin.setupLark needs to pass in the **AppId** and **Scheme** issued by the Feishu Open Platform.
+3. LarkLogin.setupLark needs to pass in the **AppId** and **Scheme** issued by the Lark Open Platform.

 ```swift
 import Guard